 If you are searching for a South-American country to expand your business, you should take Chile into consideration.
 We have listed five of the best reasons to consider Chile as a place to start your business.

-Strong Economic Leadership
+Reasons to Incorporate in Chile – Strong Economic Leadership

 In 2010, Chile became the first South American country to join the OECD.
 The GDP per capita for the 17 million Chileans is a very impressive USD$24,013 as of 2017.
 According to the Doing Business Study for 2018, Chile ranked 55th in the ease of doing business.
 In this report, the World Bank every year compares eleven indicators assessing the ease of doing business.
 These include the difficulty of starting a business, getting a location, accessing finance, dealing with day-to-day operations and operating in a secure business environment among 190 countries in the world.
 Among South-American countries, Chile ranked the highest, followed by Peru (58th), Colombia (59th) and Uruguay (94th).